rybosome/lmoe/README.md

 ### Piping context

 ```
-% cat projects/lmoe/lmoe/main.py | lmoe what does this code do
+% cat lmoe/main.py | lmoe what does this code do

- The provided code defines a Python script named 'lmoe' which includes an argument parser, the
- ability to read context from both STDIN and the clipboard, and a 'classifier' module for
- determining which expert should respond to a query without actually responding.
-It does not contain
- any functionality for executing queries or providing responses itself.
-Instead, it sets up the
- infrastructure for interfacing with external experts through their 'generate' methods.
+ This code sets up and runs an instance of `lmoe` (Layered Mixture of Experts), a Python
+ application.
+It imports various modules, including the native experts and plugin experts for
+ `lmoe`.
+The `run()` function is then called to instantiate the app and defer execution to the
+ command runner.
 ```

 ```